MicrosoftEdge/WebView2Samples/SampleApps/WebView2APISample/documentation/Testing-Instructions.md

 Test that sets focus into WebView

 1. Launch the sample app.
-2. Click on the Bing search bar and press `Tab` key once, which sets the focus to the audio icon
+1. Click on the Bing search bar and press `Tab` key once, which sets the focus to the audio icon
-3. Click `Cancel` in the app window, which moves the focus from the WebView to the app window
+1. Click on the address bar in the app window, which moves the focus from the WebView to the app window
-4. Go to `View -> Set Focus`
+1. Go to `View -> Set Focus`
-5. Expected: See the focus is moved back the camera icon, which was the last focus in the WebView
+1. Expected: See the focus is moved back the audio icon, which was the last focus in the WebView

 #### Tab In

 Test that moves focus due to Tab traversal forward

 1. Launch the sample app.
-2. Go to `View -> Tab In`
+1. Go to `View -> Tab In`
-3. Expected: See the focus is set to the Bing search bar (the first element) in the WebView
+1. Expected: See the focus is set to the Bing search bar (the first element) in the WebView

 #### ReverseTab In

 Test that moves focus due to Tab traversal backward

 1. Launch the sample app and load <https://www.google.com>
-2. Go to `View -> Reverse Tab In`
+1. Go to `View -> Reverse Tab In`
-3. Expected: See the focus is set to `How Search works` in Google (the last element).
+1. Expected: See the focus is set to `How Search works` in Google (the last element).

 #### Toggle Tab Handling

 Test that enables/disables tab handling
 _It is disabled by default.
 Tabbing behavior should be identical whether this is enabled or disabled._

 1. Launch the sample app and load <https://www.google.com>
-2. Click address bar
+1. Click address bar
-3. Press `Tab` twice (-> `Go` -> first element in WebView)
+1. Press `Tab` twice (-> `Go` -> first element in WebView)
-4. Expected: See the focus is set to `About` in Google (the first element) in the WebView.
+1. Expected: See the focus is set to `About` in Google (the first element) in the WebView.
-5. Press `Shift+Tab`
+1. Press `Shift+Tab`
-6. Expected: See the focus is set to `Go` with the dotted line.
+1. Expected: See the focus is set to `Go` with the dotted line.
-7. Press `Shift+Tab` 4 times (-> address bar -> `Cancel` -> `Reload` -> last element in WebView)
+1. Press `Shift+Tab` 4 times (-> address bar -> `Reload` -> `Back` -> last element in WebView)
-8. Expected: See the focus is set to the `How Search works` in Google (the last element) with the dotted line in the WebView.
+1. Expected: See the focus is set to the `How Search works` in Google (the last element) with the dotted line in the WebView.
-9. Press `Tab`
+1. Press `Tab`
-10. Expected: See the focus is set to `Reload` with the dotted line.
+1. Expected: See the focus is set to `Back` with the dotted line.
-11. Go to `View -> Toggle Tab Handling` (Enabling Tab Handling)
+1. Go to `View -> Toggle Tab Handling` (Enabling Tab Handling)
-12. Repeat steps 2-10 above.
+1. Repeat steps 2-10 above.

 ### Scenario